 YOUR PRESCRIPTION FOR BRAIN WELL-BEING: SOCIALISING!

-A correlation exists between the rate of risk behaviors that adolescents report for themselves and the rates they report for their friends (Arnett, 2007).
-Evidence also suggests that friends can influence each other not only toward participation in risk behavior but also against it (Maxwell, 2002).
+Evidence suggests that friends can influence each other not only toward participation in risk behavior but also against it.
 Friendship in adolescence can provide important sources of support.

 - Information support: Advice and guidance in solving problems